raganwald/javascript-allonge-six/manuscript/markdown/1.ComposingData/functional-iterators.md

 ### iterating

-Folding is a universal operation, and with care we can accomplish any tak with folds that could be accomplished with that stalwart of structured programming, the `for` loop.
+Folding is a universal operation, and with care we can accomplish any task with folds that could be accomplished with that stalwart of structured programming, the `for` loop.
 Nevertheless, there is some value in being able to express some algorithms as iteration.

 JavaScript has a particularly low-level version of `for` loop that mimics the semantics of the `C` language.
 Summing the elements of an array can be accomplished with: